marrlab/DomainLab/docs/docDIAL.md

 ## network structure

 The network consists of three parts.
-First of all a feature extractor extracts the main characteristics of the images.
+At first a feature extractor, which extracts the main characteristics of the images.
 This features are then used as the input to a label classifier and a domain classifier.
 During training the network is optimized to a have low error on the classification task, while ensuring that the internal representation (output of the feature extractor) cannot discriminate between the natural and adversarial domain.
-This goal can be archived by using a special loss function.
+This goal can be archived by using a special loss function in combination with a gradient reversal layer.

 <img src="figs/DIAL_netw.png" width="450">

 Fig 2: network structure (Image source: Figure 1 of Domain Invariant Adversarial Learning https://arxiv.org/pdf/2104.00322.pdf)

-## loss function
+## loss function and gradient reversal layer

 The loss function of the algorithm is a combination of three terms: